MicrosoftDocs/minecraft-creator/creator/Documents/ScriptingIntroduction.md

 Otherwise, the code inside the `if` statement's curly braces will be skipped.
 Lastly, despite whether the `if` statement were true or false, `system.run(mainTick)` will be called again, to check again the next tick.

 As mentioned earlier, 20 ticks equals 1 second in Minecraft.
+So the constant that we are using from the `@minecraft/server` module, **TicksPerSecond**, equals 20.
+When we multiply it by a number (let's call it "x") we end up with the number of ticks that is equal to x seconds.
-So if the value we check in the `system.currentTick === 200` line of code is 200 ticks, then we are telling the code to wait 10 seconds from the start of world load to display the message.
-If your computer takes longer than 10 seconds to load the world, then this message will not get displayed unless you change 200 to something bigger.
+Therefore, if the value we check in the `system.currentTick === TicksPerSecond * 10` line of code is 200 ticks, and 200 ticks is the same at 10 seconds, then we are telling the code to wait 10 seconds from the start of world load to display the message.

+If your computer takes longer than 10 seconds to load the world, then this message will not get displayed unless you change the "x" value from 10 to something bigger.
 This is something to keep in mind as a creator!
 You do not want any world setup code to run before your world is even loaded!

 Anyway, when we load our world with this script in it, that statement is false for a while.